Mdsadiq03/AttendanceSystem-ML/README.md

 ### Launching the Application:

 - Run train.py: This script initiates the application.
-- Enter ID and Name: A window prompts you to input the ID & Name of the person.
+- Enter ID and Name: A window prompts you to input the ID and Name of the person.

 ### Capturing Images: